An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

-\begin{boxResult} The coverage over time is surprisingly stable for OSS-Fuzz projects, mainly due to the large number of stable projects.
-However, individual projects can still have large increases and decreases in coverage, where 5\% or more decreased coverage is reached by 5\% of projects after half a year. \end{boxResult}
+\begin{boxResult} The coverage over time and over project churn is surprisingly stable during the lifetime of a harness version; this is mainly due to the large number of projects with stable coverage.
+Overall, we find a statistically significant but small reduction in coverage if harnesses are not updated.
+However, individual projects can still have large decreases or increases in coverage.
+This indicates that not time or code churn itself is the primary driver of harness degradation, but the semantics of the code changes. \end{boxResult}